gregburek/github-emoji-expansion-in-osx/README.md

 The generation script has been tested on Ruby versions 1.9.2-p290 and 1.9.3-p327 and I recommend developing the project in a similar environment as unicode support in 1.8 is not best.
 Install dependencies locally by running `bundle install`.
 To regenerate the `NSUserReplacementItems.plist` file, run `bundle exec ruby generate_plist.rb`

-Todo
+Caveats
 ----
 - Emoji listed below are not included in this plist and ignored by the generation script.
-As they rely on multi-part unicode like [Regional Indicator Symbols](http://en.wikipedia.org/wiki/Regional_Indicator_Symbol), supporting them would require a minor refactor.
+Some rely on multi-part unicode like [Regional Indicator Symbols](http://en.wikipedia.org/wiki/Regional_Indicator_Symbol), and supporting them would require a minor refactor.
+Others are just special :smile:
-** Emoji present in Github but not in unicode:
+- Emoji present in Github but not in unicode:
  * :bowtie:
  * :feelsgood:
  * :finnadie: